besley/FormBuilder/README.md

 FormBuilder is an open source project which integrated with the FormJS framework and the slickflow engine.

-1. database operation;
+1. Database  operation dapper supported(MSSQL is default);
-2. workflow engine integrated;
+2. Slickflow workflow engine integrated;
+3. Form create/view/approval suppoerted;

 EMail: sales@ruochisoft.com